 To navigate a scenario using the Postman collection you will need to

-- Sign up here and accept Commure’s Terms and Conditions.
+- Sign in here and accept Commure’s Terms and Conditions.

 - Authenticate (To have more information about it read the postman documentation, our documentation or see our authentication collection).